Vietnam.vn - Nền tảng quảng bá Việt Nam

 Prime Minister Modi specifically highlighted the role of artificial intelligence (AI).
 “We need to make technology a driver of innovation, not a cause of instability.
 Only then can we build an inclusive society.
 India is working towards a better future through a human-centric approach,” Modi said.

-OpenAI’s web crawler is a boost for Big Tech platforms like Google, Microsoft, and Meta — which already control massive proprietary datasets — that can use their troves of data to fuel their AI, while AI newcomers face restrictions, economists say.
+OpenAI's web crawler is a boost to Big Tech platforms like Google, Microsoft, and Meta—which already control massive proprietary datasets—that can use their troves of data to fuel their AI, while AI newcomers face restrictions, economists say.

-The researchers recommend that AI antitrust scrutiny be tightened, especially as general AI begins to be used in more diverse economic applications like electricity utilities.
+The researchers recommend close antitrust oversight of AI, especially as general AI begins to be used in more diverse economic applications like electricity utilities.
 Non-discrimination requirements will be needed so that private monopolies cannot arbitrarily determine who has and does not have access to AI technology.

 Otherwise, the price to pay is that a small number of general AI providers control a significant portion of the entire economy.
 This could give rise to stark inequalities in the global economy.